Apr 23, 2018 Latest post:

 Interestingly, I have had a pain in my right side since I was thirteen-years-old, exactly where this tumor was located.
 It often hurt terribly and especially when I inhaled.
 My surgeons scoffed at the idea that I could survive a 43-year-old cancerous tumor, however, I felt validated having found the source of ongoing pain.
 Since I was a teenager, I have been hospitalized, seen numerous doctors, and still, no one could pinpoint why I had this pain.
 In the 1970s, technology couldn't find it.
 Later, doctors just dismissed it and didn't think it was worthy of an expensive test.
 It was found almost by accident.
 Now that is has been found and found cancerous, I will be seeking more medical interventions.

 I have felt ecstatic at the chance to live and horrified that it may cost me a lung.
 It's hard for me to contain such opposing emotions.
 As a flutist for 45 years, I may not be able to play the flute when I am done.
-While that is sad, I will manage.
-I hope the chance to live because right now my cancer fight starts with my insurance company.

 In the meantime, I cope with edgy humor.
 Certain aspects of this whole process just make me laugh.
 I hope you'll laugh with me because my life is beautiful and part of that is just embracing funny moments.